p-lambda/wilds/README.md

 | poverty         | Image    | 172                | 184               |
 | amazon\*        | Text     | 7                  | 7                 |

-\* The unlabeled dataset is the same as the labeled dataset.
+<sup> \* These unlabeled datasets are downloaded simultaneously with the labeled data and do not need to be downloaded separately. </sup>

 While the `camelyon17` dataset is small and fast to train on, we advise against using it as the only dataset to prototype methods on, as the test performance of models trained on this dataset tend to exhibit a large degree of variability over random seeds.